 One question’s been shambling all over the internet lately, popping up everywhere from Reddit threads to theology TikTok: Was Jesus a zombie?

 Curious minds are debating (albeit perhaps tongue in cheek) whether Christianity’s savior technically qualifies as a member of fiction’s most famous undead horde.
 After all, Jesus famously died, was buried, and then, three days later, rose again.
-He was quite literally the walking dead.
+Some would say he was quite literally the walking dead.

 Is it possible Jesus qualifies as a zombie?
 And what makes a zombie, a zombie, anyway?
 Is it just rising from the grave, or does a "real" zombie need to be lurching around a graveyard, moaning for “braaaaaaains”?